bponghneng/flight-delay-explorer/README.md

 ## Work-in-Progress

 This version of the README marks the beginning state of the project.
 My intention is to build all of the projects using techniques of agentic engineering I have studied in recent months.
 No doubt I _could_ one-shot vibe code all of the projects using Claude with only a couple more prompts to refine the specs for each.
 But I want skills that work for my day-to-day use among an enterprise-level codebase with legacy code, tech debt and high sensitivity to breaking changes.

+### June 6, 2025

+Today I focused on collaborating with Claude to build a detailed implementation plan for the first milestone of the project.
+This represents my first experience co-creating a specification document with an AI assistant rather than writing it entirely by hand.

+I encountered some interesting challenges with prompt engineering.
+Initially, Claude would generate code for the entire project at once, which wasn't my intention.
+I wanted to approach this methodically using Test-Driven Development (TDD) to learn Python programming properly and keep each increment as lean as possible.
+This required more specific prompting to limit the scope and emphasize the TDD approach in the `specs/core-package-structure.md` file.

+The implementation plan now details a phased approach with clear steps:
+1. Test-Driven CLI Foundation
+2. Core Package Architecture
+3. API Client Setup
+4. Data Parser Implementation

+Each phase follows the strict TDD cycle: write test, verify test fails, implement solution, verify test passes.

+Next steps include executing the spec, fixing any issues that arise and getting the generated code into a clean state before moving on to build the specification for the next milestone.